-Meeting Date 1: March 28, 2024 Meeting Date 2: April 18, 2024
+Meeting Date 1: March 13, 2025 Meeting Date 2: April 17, 2025

-Additional meeting dates of the subcommittee, if applicable: February 1, 2024
+Additional meeting dates of the subcommittee, if applicable: N/A

-Date that the subcommittee approved the plan by a majority vote: April 18, 2024
+Date that the subcommittee approved the plan by a majority vote.
+April 17, 2025

 Describe how the plan was developed, including the review and participation of the subcommittee community members as defined in Welf. & Inst.
-Code § 1995(b): On February 1, 2024, an overview of the
+Code § 1995(b):

-2023 SB 823 plan was reviewed with the Juvenile Justice Coordinating Council subcommittee.
-During this review, progress updates were provided to the subcommittee and information as to topics that will be addressed in the 2024 plan were discussed.
+The 2024 SB 823 plan was reviewed with the Juvenile Justice Coordinating Council subcommittee.
+During this review, progress updates were provided to the subcommittee and information as to topics that will be addressed in the 2025 plan were discussed.
 Input was solicited from the group as to what they would like to see in this year's plan.
-The subcommittee met again on March 28, 2024, and reviewed the plan in its entirety and provided input.
-On April 18, 2024, the subcommittee met again and reviewed the final SB 823 plan for 2024.
-The subcommittee unanimously voted to approve the plan.